 - For bike maintenance is enough an old toothbrush and so-called dry lubricant (collects less sand than oil)

 - Attention: Gravelbikes often have "tubeless" tires, which require special pumps!
 Helpful is also an adapter from Sclaverand valve to car valve to refill at gas stations.

 - Long gloves for protection against brush and in case of ground contact

 - Bicycle lock (depending on accommodation)

-- Water-soluble Minaraldrinks, if there is "only" water on the way
+- Water-soluble mini-drinks, in case there is "only" water

-- Emergency bars or gels against starvation branches
+- Emergency bars or gels against hunger pangs

-- A map with a rough route in case the electric navigation fails.
+- A map with rough route plotted in case electric navigation fails

 - A whistle for emergencies in remote places